 - All volunteers must complete a volunteer application form.
 Volunteers must be age 16 or older, except with approval of a division volunteer supervisor.

-- Volunteers under 18 years of age must have written permission from a parent or guardian to volunteer for the Library.
+- Volunteers under 18 years of age must have signed permission from a parent or guardian to volunteer for the Library.

 - The Volunteer Coordinator will keep applications for all active volunteers (divisions are responsible for forwarding applications to Volunteer Coordinator, as necessary).
 A position description will be submitted to the Volunteer Coordinator for all volunteer positions.

-- Volunteers will not divulge information from patron records.
-Misusing, falsifying, or tampering with any patron record is prohibited.
+- Volunteers will not divulge information from user records.
+Misusing, falsifying, or tampering with any user record is prohibited.
 Violation of these library policies will result in immediate dismissal.

 - The Library has a responsibility to ensure that the volunteer force augments staff effort while meeting the individual's need for a meaningful volunteer experience.
 If there is not a job available, the volunteer will be informed that his/her application will be kept on file for a minimum of one year and he/she will be contacted if there is an appropriate opening.